Entries by Stephanie Bashir

 Nexa Advisory welcomes the opportunity to share our perspectives and insights on the Federal Government’s Electricity and Energy Sector Plan (the “Plan”).
 We commend the Federal Government for progressing the development of a plan to reduce emissions in Australia’s electricity and energy sector.
 Specifically, we appreciate the thoughtful discussion paper from the Department of Climate […]

-Flexible Trading Arrangements Submission
+Nexa Advisory Submission- Flexible Trading Arrangements

 Nexa Advisory’s submission to the AEMC on the Flexible Trading Relationships delves into the barriers hindering the potential of Customer Energy Resources (CER) to offer flexibility services to Distribution Network Service Providers (DNSPs) or system support services and energy to the wholesale market.
 Link to our submission Nexa Advisory submission – Flexible Trading Arrangements 10042024